vruusmann/blog/_posts/2019-12-03-deploying_lightgbm_java.md

 ### Model conversion

 The PMML representation of LightGBM models relies on PMML markup and idioms that have been firmly in place since the PMML schema version 3.0.
-This coupled with the fact that the PMML standard is designed with backward compatibility in mind makes for a very convincing argument that LightGBM models that have been converted to the PMML data format shall be usable for years and even decades with zero or very little maintenance.
+This coupled with the fact that the PMML standard is designed with backward compatibility in mind makes for a very convincing argument that LightGBM models that have been converted to the PMML representation shall be usable for years and even decades with zero or very little maintenance.

 A fitted `PMMLPipeline` object can be converted to a PMML XML file using the `sklearn2pmml.sklearn2pmml` utility function: